guardrails-ai/guardrails/docs/index.md

 ## 🛤️ What is Guardrails?

-Guardrails is a Python package that lets a user add structure, type and quality guarantees to the outputs of large language models (LLMs).
+Guardrails is a Python package that lets a user add more reliability to their LLM applications.
 Guardrails:

-- does pydantic-style validation of LLM outputs.
-This includes semantic validation such as checking for bias in generated text, checking for bugs in generated code, etc.
+- is a framework to perform efficient validation on the inputs and outputs of LLMs.
+This includes semantic validation (e.g. checking for bias in generated text, checking for bugs in generated code, etc.) and syntactic validation (e.g. checking for valid JSON, valid Python code, etc.),
-- takes corrective actions (e.g. reasking LLM) when validation fails,
+- takes corrective actions (e.g. reasking LLM, filtering incorrect outputs, etc.) when validation fails,
-- enforces structure and type guarantees (e.g. JSON).
+- contains a library of validators and corrective actions for common use cases,
+- provides a framework to easily create custom validators and orchestrate them via Guardrails.

 ## 🚒 Under the hood